Shi Yue (Former Qin)

 Shi Yue (died 384) was a military general of Former Qin during the Sixteen Kingdoms period.
 Initially starting out as an envoy to Former Yan, he helped the Qin army in capturing Xiangyang and in quelling the rebellion of Fu Jian's cousin, Fu Luo.
 He was most noted to be one of the main oppositions towards Fu Jian's plan to conquer the Jin dynasty (266–420) in 382, whose failure to win him over led to the disastrous defeat of the Qin army at the Battle of Feishui.
 After the defeat, he was entrusted the important task of defending Ye, where he urged Fu Pi to get rid of the suspicious Murong Chui but failing to convince his superior once more.
 Shi was killed in battle against Murong Nong in 384, and his head was used as an offering to Nong's father, Chui.

 Life

-Nothing much is known about Shi Yue's early life and background apart from being a native of Shiping (始平, in modern Xingping, Shaanxi).
-He first appeared in 369 but was already a Gentleman of the Yellow Gate by that time.
+Nothing much is known about Shi Yue's early life and background apart from him being a native of Shiping (始平, in modern Xingping, Shaanxi).
+His first appearance in historical records was in 369; he was already a Gentleman of the Yellow Gate by that time.
 That year, Fu Jian sent Shi to Former Yan to act as an envoy after Yan's triumph over Jin and before their war with Qin.
 Yan's emperor regent, Murong Ping, treated him lavishly and showed off the state's wealth, but his ministers warned him against it, as they say Shi was only in Yan to observe the state's condition.
 Ping, however, chose to ignore them.
 Yan was later conquered by Qin in 370 after a brief and decisive war.